10up/wp-newrelic/README.md

 ## Support Level

-**Archived:** This project is no longer maintained by 10up.
-We are no longer responding to Issues or Pull Requests unless they relate to security concerns.
-We encourage interested developers to fork this project and make it their own!
+**Stable:** 10up is not planning to develop any new features for this, but will still respond to bug reports and security concerns.
+We welcome PRs, but any that include new features should be small and easy to integrate and should not include breaking changes.
+We otherwise intend to keep this tested up to the most recent version of WordPress.

 ## Like what you see?